nexendrie/utils/docs/index.md

 ### Filtering

 It is possible to find out if the collection has at least 1 item meeting specific criteria/get array containing that items via methods hasItems/getItems.
 Both of them accepts array as argument in form property => value; if it contains multiple conditions, all of them have to be met.
+The property name can be followed by an operator from the following list: ==, >=, >, <=, <, !=, default is ==.

 Intervals
 ---------